-Strenuous exercise, exposure to extreme heat, dehydration, and anticholinergic medications may contribute to an elevation in core body temperature; use SECUADO with caution in patient who may experience these conditions.
+Strenuous exercise, exposure to extreme heat, dehydration, and anticholinergic medications may contribute to an elevation in core body temperature; use SECUADO with caution in patients who may experience these conditions.

 Esophageal dysmotility and aspiration have been associated with antipsychotic drug use.
 There were no reports of dysphagia with SECUADO; however, dysphagia has been reported with sublingual asenapine.
 SECUADO and other antipsychotic drugs should be used cautiously in patients at risk for aspiration.